 How much could your cover could cost you?

 Your monthly premiums will be calculated on the age of the property, post code area, number of bedrooms, what the property is used for and the contents you wish to cover.
-They will also be reliant on the amount of excess you choose to pay in the event of a claim, the higher your excess amount the lower your potential monthly premiums could be.
+They will also be reliant on the amount of excess you choose to pay in the event of a claim.

 - Wear and tear to items